lorenanicole/nov3.party/index.md

 - Make a thirst trap so inticing that we all can't help ourselves
 <br>
 <br>
 What do you do?
 I want to know.
 Please share, and let's keep the momemtum going.
 November 3 2020 *MUST* be a party, regardless of the outcome.
+So, share [here](https://forms.gle/nmrnEkRxkv5DpryQ9).